24 hour shelter hotline at 1-844-628-7343

 Interfaith Works Emergency Overnight Shelter – (360) 918-8424

 IFW operates a 37 bed vulnerability based shelter for single adults and couples without children.
-Guests are screened at SideWalk 1139 5th Ave SE Olympia, WA during business hours or on site at the shelter housed at First Christian Church on Franklin St. in downtown Olympia between 5-9pm.
+Most beds are assigned via the Coordinated Entry system.
 Lottery beds, when available, are assigned at 5pm for women and 7 pm for men.

 Salvation Army -- 360 352-8596